The communication complexity of non-signaling distributions: Introduction

 In this paper, we consider the more general framework of simulating non-signaling distributions.
 These are distributions of the form $p(a,b|x,y)$, where Alice gets input $x$ and produces an output $a$, and Bob gets input $y$ and outputs $b$.
 The non-signaling condition is a fundamental property of bipartite physical systems, which states that the players gain no information on the other player's input.
 In particular, distributions arising from quantum measurements on shared bipartite states are non-signaling, and Boolean functions may be reduced to extremal non-signaling distributions{ with Boolean outcomes and uniform marginals}.

-Outside of the realm of Boolean functions, a very limited number of tools are available to analyse the communication complexity of distributed tasks, especially for quantum distributions with non-uniform marginals.
+Outside of the realm of Boolean functions, a very limited number of tools are available to analyze the communication complexity of distributed tasks, especially for quantum distributions with non-uniform marginals.
 In such cases, the distributions live in a larger-dimensional space and cannot be cast as communication matrices, so standard techniques do not apply.
 The structure of non-signaling distributions has been the object of much study in the quantum information community, yet outside the case of distributions with Boolean inputs or outcomes~\cite{jones05,barrettpironio05}, or with uniform marginal distributions, much remains to be understood.

-Our main contribution is a new method for handling all non-signaling distributions, including the case of non-Boolean outcomes and non-uniform marginals, based on affine combinations of lower-complexity distributions, which we use to obtain both upper and lower bounds on communication.
-We use the elegant geometric structure of the non-signaling distributions to analyse the communication complexity of Boolean functions, but also non-Boolean or partial functions.
-Although they are formulated, and proven, in quite a different way, our lower bounds turn out to subsume Linial and Shraibman's factorization norm lower bounds~\cite{ls07}, in the restricted case of Boolean functions.
+We introduce a new method to study all non-signaling distributions, including the case of non-Boolean outcomes and non-uniform marginals.
+Our starting point is the observation that non-signaling distributions coincide with affine (instead of convex) combinations of distributions that do not require any communication, called local distributions.
+With this elegant geometric formulation in mind, we show how to relate communication to non-locality, where we measure non-locality by how far, in terms of its ``best'' affine representation, a distribution is from the convex set of local distributions.
+Although they are formulated, and proven, in quite a different way, our lower bounds turn out to subsume Linial and Shraibman's nuclear and factorization norm lower bounds~\cite{ls07}, in the restricted case of Boolean functions.
 Similarly, our upper bounds extend the upper bounds of Shi and Zhu for approximating quantum distributions~\cite{shi05} to all non-signaling distributions (in particular distributions obtained by protocols using entanglement \emph{and} quantum communication).
-One of our primary aims in this work has been to simplify all proofs as much as possible so that they use elementary techniques and clean arguments, and we believe that the intuition provides a clear picture of the underlying structure.{}

-Our complexity measures can be expressed as linear (or semidefinite) programs, and when we consider the dual of our lower bound expressions, these turn out to correspond precisely to maximal Bell inequality violations in the case of classical communication, and Tsirelson inequality violations for quantum communication.
-Hence, we have made formal the intuition that large Bell inequalities should lead to large lower bounds on communication complexity.
+Our complexity measures can be expressed as convex optimization problems.
+We may consider dual expressions, and these turn out to correspond precisely to maximal Bell inequality violations in the case of classical communication, and Tsirelson inequality violations for quantum communication.
+This confirms the long-held physics intuition that large Bell inequality violations should lead to large lower bounds on communication complexity.